I tried translating an entire Word document with the Cloud Translation API

 8. Summary

-As explicitly stated in the official documentation, the content inside text boxes and shapes is not translated and remains in the source language.
+As explicitly stated in the official documentation, content inside text boxes and shapes is not translated and remains in the source language.

 It is worth considering placing text that needs to be translated in the body text or tables rather than in text boxes.